manodeep/Corrfunc/README.rst

 - Default compiler on MAC is set to ``clang``, if you want to specify a different compiler, you will have to call ``make CC=yourcompiler``,  ``make install CC=yourcompiler``, ``make tests CC=yourcompiler`` etc. If you want to permanently change the default compiler, then please edit the `common.mk <common.mk>`__ file in the base directory.

 - If you are directly using ``python -m pip install . [--user] --install-option="CC=yourcompiler"``, please run a ``make distclean`` beforehand (especially if switching compilers)

+- Please note that Corrfunc is compiling with optimizations for the architecture it is compiled on.
+That is, it uses ``gcc -march=native`` or similar.
+For this reason, please try to compile Corrfunc on the architecture it will be run on (usually this is only a concern in heterogeneous compute environments, like an HPC cluster with multiple node types).
+In many cases, you can compile on a more capable architecture (e.g. with AVX-512 support) then run on a less capable architecture (e.g. with only AVX2), because the runtime dispatch will select the appropriate kernel.
+But the non-kernel elements of Corrfunc may emit AVX-512 instructions due to ``-march=native``.
+If an ``Illegal instruction`` error occurs, then you'll need to recompile on the target architecture.

 Installation notes
 ~~~~~~~~~~~~~~~~~~